 Шевченківський гай – Shevchenko grove

 If you want to have a long walk and get in touch with Ukrainian national culture, go to Шевченківський гай.
-Actually, it is an open-air museum of folk architecture and rural life.
+It is an open-air museum of folk architecture and rural life.
 That is why you can combine the useful with the pleasant – walk and study.
 There are many old Ukrainian houses from all over the country.
 They are totally authentic, and the interior is saved from the previous centuries.
-You may also become familiar with this culture with the help of various activities like clay modeling, archery, horse riding, and trying tasty Ukrainian national dishes.
+You may also become familiar with this culture with the help of various activities like clay modeling, archery, horse riding, and trying tasty Ukrainian traditional dishes.

 Where: вулиця Чернеча гора (Chernecha Gora street)